Neamar/DUCK/artworks/the_crown_of_the_crusader_kings.md

 images:
   "First page":
     image: "images/The Crown Of The Crusader Kings.jpg"
+    thumbnail: "images/thumbnails/The Crown Of The Crusader Kings.jpg"
     duck: "images/The Crown Of The Crusader Kings_DUCK.jpg" "Cover":
     image: "images/The Crown Of The Crusader Kings_cover.jpg"
+    thumbnail: "images/thumbnails/The Crown Of The Crusader Kings_cover.jpg"
     duck: "images/The Crown Of The Crusader Kings_cover_DUCK.jpg"
 ---